rozumden/fmo-cpp-demo/README.md

 While running: different modes switched by "0", "1", "2", "3", "4".
 Warning: starts recording by default, `--no-record` to fix it.

+0 - default with recorded videos

+1 - all detection for every frame

+2 - detection steps: input frame, difference image, distance transform and local maxima, detections

+3 - shows only the last frame where FMOs occurred and current frame in the corner

+4 - shows frame which had the largest amount of FMOs during last 10 seconds

 > fmo-desktop --camera 0 --removal

 > fmo-desktop --camera 0 --debug